 Buddhist monks practice zazen together in a special meditation hall.
 Here, visitors to the Daijo-ji Temple are instructed on posture and concentration.

-If you’re an early riser, you can enjoy Daijo-ji’s zazen experience for free.
-Zazen sessions occur very early in the morning, just after 4:00 a.m.
-Afternoon sessions are available one time each weekend.
+If you’re an early riser and an experienced zazen meditator, you can enjoy Daijo-ji’s zazen session early every weekday morning, just after 4:00 a.m.
+Beginner lessons are available Sunday afternoons at 1:30 p.m.

 South of Kanazawa, just an hour and a half by train with JR East’s Japan Rail Pass (Hokuriku Region), is the temple city of Eiheiji.
 Dating from 1244, Eiheiji is home to the ancient monastery, Daihonzan Eihei-ji Temple, one of the two heads of Zen Buddhism in Japan.
 The temple is open to visitors during daytime business hours for a mere 500 yen fee.
 More than 70 structures are viewable on the temple grounds with many artifacts and sutras on display inside.